jaqba98/sports-cars-rental/README.md

 [https://unsplash.com/photos/EQFtEzJGERg](https://unsplash.com/photos/EQFtEzJGERg)

 Jacob James<br>
-The cars are nice, but the prices are too high.<br5>
+The cars are nice, but the prices are too high.<br>
 3.5/5 stars

 ### The concept of mobile section - opinions